 Moving to a new city is always challenging.
 And a large part of that challenge is looking for a place to live.
 There are so many things to consider when weighing your options—house styles and size, neighborhood safety, quality of schools, convenience of location—it can be quite overwhelming.
-That’s why we’ve researched the best up and coming neighborhoods in Tucson for you, so you don’t have to (oh, and by way of introduction, we’re Bellhop —Tucson movers and movers throughout the country).
+That’s why we’ve researched the best up and coming neighborhoods in Tucson for you, so you don’t have to (oh, and by way of introduction, we’re Bellhop —Tucson movers, long-distance Tucson movers, and movers throughout the country).

 You’ve no doubt seen our Tucson City Guide, which includes a short section on a few of Tucson’s most popular neighborhoods.
 This list is a more in-depth neighborhood guide meant to examine what it’s like living in each of these highlighted areas.